- Learning to a Greater Degree Contract

 All actuarial science and statistics classes are taught by experienced and caring faculty members who believe in individualized attention for their students.
 In addition to a wide range of academic and professional experience, more than 80 percent of faculty members in this program have earned doctorates.
 The remaining faculty members have master's degrees.
 Faculty members actively engage in research: publishing research articles in professional journals, presenting papers at international and national conferences, reviewing books or papers for professional journals, and organizing workshops and seminars.

 Academic participation keeps faculty members current with their expanding fields.

 The student-faculty ratio at UCM is about 17 to 1, which allows for personalized attention for each student.

 The Department of Mathematics and Computer Science sponsors several student organizations that meet regularly to discuss topics ranging from new discoveries to career opportunities.

 Included are Kappa Mu Epsilon, a national honor society for mathematics students; the Association for Computing Machinery, which keeps students informed of changes in the department's and university's computer facilities; a student chapter of the Mathematical Association of America, for students interested in recent developments in the mathematical community; the Actuarial Organization, which provides students with career information about the actuarial profession; and the Central Missouri Math Educators, which provides opportunities for prospective middle school and high school teachers to discuss methods and trends in teacher education with UCM faculty members and area public school teachers.

-Statistics program at UCM is equipped students with quantitative skills that they can employ and build on in flexible ways.
+The statistics program at UCM is equipping students with quantitative skills that they can employ and build on in flexible ways.
 Some students will continue their study for graduate work in statistics or other fields; while majority of students seek employment with their undergraduate degree.